MSU will host annual youth camp at Hammons Field on June 9-10

 Additionally, Thompson gained experience during the summer of 2007 as an assistant coach with the Mat-Su Miners of the Alaska Baseball League, where he was nominated for the league’s assistant of the year honor.
 Thompson also served as director of Nebraska’s summer baseball camps from 2008-10, overseeing program development and personnel while assisting with the instruction and skill development phases of the camps.

-A native of Goodland, Kan., Thompson graduated cum laude with his bachelor's degree in kinesiology from Dallas Baptist in 2006 and earned a master's degree in sports administration at Fort Hays State in 2008.
-He married the former Anna Schardt in 2009.
+A native of Goodland, Kan., Thompson graduated cum laude with his bachelor’s degree in kinesiology from Dallas Baptist in 2006 and earned a master’s degree in sports administration at Fort Hays State in 2008.
+He married the former Anna Schardt in 2009, and the couple has a daughter, Nevaeh.